nilsjor/ExPECA-examples/observability/README.md

 ---

+## Typical Setup Procedure

+The typical procedure for a quick, secure, and repeatable setup of the visualization system is as follows:

+1. Run "visual_public.ipynb" or "visual_public.ipynb" with the desired parameters
+2. Run "visual_config.py" script, which in turn runs a configured sequence of setup scripts

+Voila!
+Your visualization system is now up and running, all within a few minutes.
+You now have your own secure credentials and your favorite
+Grafana dashboards ready to show off your latest experimentation.

 ## Conclusion

 This project provides a **fully automated, Docker-based monitoring solution** for ExPECA.
 By leveraging **Python scripts and Jupyter notebooks**, users can quickly deploy, configure, and manage the visualization environment.